What is the first thing that shows the age of your boat?

-Just be sure to check out the sealers and protectants and make sure you do not end up using any chemicals that negate their effects or reduce their potency.
+If it does have long-term treatment with these different options, then you are all set to wash.
+Just be sure to check out the sealers and protectants.
+Make sure you do not end up using any chemicals that negate their effects or reduce their potency.

 Regardless of whether you know the answers to the questions above, you will still need to check your owner’s manual for your carpet-cleaning guidelines.

 You do not want to ruin your pontoon carpet, after all.
-That goes double for any important strip sealants, or just voiding your warranty in general.
+That goes double for any necessary strip sealants, or just voiding your warranty in general.
 These aspects are your first lines of defense should your carpet get into a rough patch.

 Treat them as such.

-This is what you need to ask yourself while going through this process:
+You need to ask yourself while going through this process:

 - Is your pontoon carpet glue water-resistant?

-- Should avoid certain cleaners and ingredients?
+- Should you avoid certain cleaners and ingredients?

 - Can certain ingredients or cleaners void your warranty?